 I know everyone thinks Thanksgiving is over (well at least here in Canada), but who doesn’t want to celebrate Thanksgiving twice?!
 I know my family does and with the American Thanksgiving just around the corner I thought it would be a great idea to make these ‘one bite’ mini pumpkin pies (they were a pretty big hit a few weeks ago!)

 If you’re like me and my family you are so full from the 1st and 2nd helpings of dinner that there just isn’t any room for dessert!
 But you can’t say no to dessert, and you persevere anyways, unbuckling your belt, loosening your pants trying to make some more room!
-But these little mini pumpkin pies are the perfect answer, they are just small enough to give you a taste and finish off your meal with a little sweet.
+But these little mini pumpkin pies are the perfect answer, they are just small enough to give you a taste and finish off your meal with a little sweetness.

 I made the mini pumpkin pies the same way I’d make mini butter tarts.
 I made my pastry, rolled it out and using a fluted circular cookie cutter, cut out the dough into circles and placed them into mini muffin pans.
-I filled each one up with pumpkin puree (that I already had made up and added lots of rich spices, cream and sugar), then once cooled, I topped each one with whipping cream, yum!!
+Then, I filled each one up with pumpkin puree (that I already had made up and added lots of rich spices, cream and sugar), then once cooled, I topped each one with whipping cream!

 Here’s a little trick I learned along the way to get your mini pies out of the tray, without ruining them in the process!
 Cut 1 inch strips of parchment paper, lay the strips across the empty muffin holes.
 Once you’ve cut your dough into circles, place the dough over the muffin holes and press them gently into the empty spaces, with the parchment paper underneath it.
 Make sure you leave the parchment paper overhanging on the side of the pan.
 Once you’ve finished baking your pumpkin pies, pull the sides of the parchment paper and out pops your mini pumpkin pies.
 Voila!